 Prior to examining applications for a particular event or item, the Chair shall provide in confidence the list of student names and NetIDs of applicants to the Vice President (Student Affairs) to confirm they are members of the Engineering Society.
 All who are not confirmed members will be disqualified from receiving bursary funding.
 In the occurrence the Vice President (Student Affairs) is unavailable this responsibility may be delegated to the Engineering Society President.

 In cases where the total amount of bursary funding requested by applicants for an item or event is less than or equal to the amount of bursary funds budgeted for the aforementioned event, the Chair shall award the requested bursary amounts to each applicant.
-Following this action, the Chair shall report the number of bursaries and amount of funds awarded for that particular item or event to the Committee on Bursaries.
+Following this action, the Chair shall report the number of bursaries and amount of funds awarded for that item or event to the Committee on Bursaries.

-In cases where the amount of bursary funding requested by applicants for an item or event is greater than that budgeted for the aforementioned item or event the Chair shall:
+In cases where the amount of bursary funding requested by applicants for an item or event is greater than that budgeted for that item or event the Chair shall:

 Assign each application an identification number